 It's Hammer Time!
 Hammer is a Quarter horse gelding that has retired from a career of roping and heeling.
 He is ready for the quiet steady life of assisting riders at GaitWay.
 He has a sweet disposition and gentle nature.
 His owner loves him very much and is generously letting us enjoy him this semester.
 Spring will be his first semester with GaitWay and we are very confident he will quickly become a rider favorite.

 Kajun, a Louisiana native, is a Gypsy Vanner, a small draft breed hailing from the British Isles, home to England and Ireland.
 Around the world, the Gypsy Vanner is also known as the Gypsy Cob, Irish Cob, Coloured Cob, and the Tinker Horse.
 Kajun displays eye-catching black and white, or piebald, coloring and significant leg feathering, both common features of the Gypsy Vanner.

-Kajun is only 7, but is quite the traveler; he has been through McDonald’s drive-thrus and, in true Louisiana fashion, on Zydeco dance floors.
+Kajun is quite the traveler; he has been through McDonald’s drive-thrus and, in true Louisiana fashion, on Zydeco dance floors.
 Kajun is eager to please and learns quickly.
 He loves people, treats and relaxing outside in his paddock.